 Our editor, Tom Lynch!

 Tom Lynch, University of Nebraska-Lincoln, has taken over as editor in July 2013.
-His first issue of WESTERN AMERICAN LITERATURE will appear in the spring of 2014.
+His first issue of WESTERN AMERICAN LITERATURE appeared in the spring of 2014.

 Anne Kaufman, Milton Academy and Bridgewater State University, and George Wolf, University of Nebraska-Lincoln, are the book review editor.

 Further editorial assistants at UN-Lincoln are